issues2markdown/cli/ROADMAP.md

 ### Guidelines for this ROADMAP:

-* A major or medium milestone must be tested at least at 50% of code coverage before bump version.
+* A major or minor versions must have a code coverage of 50% before bump a new version.
-* Minor versions can be bumped anytime.
+* Patch versions can be bumped anytime all tests are passing.

 0.1.0 (unreleased)
 ------------------